engageme1975/jitsi-meet/README.md

-# <p align="center">Jitsi Meet</p>
+# <p align="center">Connect AI</p>

-Jitsi Meet is a set of Open Source projects which empower users to use and deploy video conferencing platforms with state-of-the-art video quality and features.
+Connect AI is a set of Open Source projects which empower users to use and deploy video conferencing platforms with state-of-the-art video quality and features.

 <hr />